-Students who arrive more than 5 minutes late to school are required to check in with the attendance secretary or assistant dean in the detention room.
+Students who arrive more than 10 minutes late to school are required to check in with the attendance secretary.

 Being on time to class is a critical part of success not only in the classroom but also in a student's future.
 Therefore, monitoring and enforcing a consistent tardy policy is critical for students' success.